Last Updated on November 3, 2023 by UX World

 You cannot communicate effectively if you don’t know your audience.
 Similarly, the design cannot be created without knowing its users.
 The first step in the design process is to identify your users and know their level of understanding.

-This information will help you to create a design that can effectively communicate with your users as per their specs and characteristics.
+This information will help you create a design that effectively communicates with your users as per their specs and characteristics.

 Understanding the need